 - Country-Level Projects (Window 2): to drive DRR and climate change adaptation (CCA) policy development and implementation in ACP countries through need-based and demand-driven technical assistance, including provision of technical advisory capacity;

 - Post-Disaster & Capacity Building Activities (Window 3): to improve the ability of ACP countries to respond to disasters efficiently and effectively by building ex-ante capacity to conduct post-disaster needs assessments, providing rapid technical assistance, and mainstreaming DRR in recovery planning.

-A Steering Committee (SC) - consisting of senior representatives from the ACP Secretariat, the European Commission, and the GFDRR Secretariat - advises and provides guidance on the overall direction of the ACP-EU NDRR Program.
-The SC is responsible for reviewing progress and achievements, reports and work program as well as considering priorities and general principles for the Program.
+A Steering Committee (SC) - consisting of senior representatives from the ACP Secretariat, the European Commission, and the GFDRR Secretariat - advised and provided guidance on the overall direction of the ACP-EU NDRR Program.
+The SC was responsible for reviewing progress and achievements, reports and work program as well as considering priorities and general principles for the Program.

-Since 2011, a dedicated GFDRR team in Brussels coordinates the overall implementation of the Program, ensuring day-to-day coordination with the EU, the ACP Secretariat, and other partners.
-The team works closely with the GFDRR Secretariat in Washington, and with the the WB Disaster Risk Management Regional teams in charge of Africa, the Caribbean, and the Pacific.
+From 2011 until the Program’s wrap-up in 2021, a dedicated GFDRR team in Brussels coordinated the overall implementation of the Program, ensuring day-to-day coordination with the EU, the ACP Secretariat, and other partners.
+The team worked closely with the GFDRR Secretariat in Washington, and with the the WB Disaster Risk Management Regional teams in charge of Africa, the Caribbean, and the Pacific.